unconed/MathBox.js/README.md

 MathBox can be operated manually using a tQuery-like API, or used in presentation mode with the included Director.
 This lets you to feed in a script of actions and step through them one by one, generating an automatic 'rollback' script to allow you to step backwards.

 MathBox was initially created for the conference talk "Making Things with Maths" at [Full Frontal 2012](http://2012.full-frontal.org) and is still a work in progress.
-There are a couple of important functionality gaps, such as a complete lack of axis and point labelling and inability to re-use styles consistently.
+There are a couple of important functionality gaps, such as labelling being limited to axes and inability to re-use styles easily.

 I've only tested thoroughly in Google Chrome, but Firefox seems to work well, with Opera at 90% functionality.